BostonGlobe/where-at/README.md

 *** Notes For the Visualization of the Map ***

 The markers require a size field associated with them.
 If you look at the code for generating the markers in snap, there is an associated width and height that needs to be a field.

 If you decide on creating an image for this marker, then it can just be a field that is returned with the object for creating an image.

+*** Visualize Headlines ***

+Grab the headline, format it as necessary and show it in the map